Ángel Franco

 Ángel Franco (born 31 May 1958) is a Paraguayan professional golfer.

+Early life

-His brother is golfer Carlos Franco.
+In 1958, Franco was born in Asunción.
+His brother is the professional golfer Carlos Franco.

-Franco was born in Asunción and turned pro in 1974.
+Professional career

+In 1974, Franco turned pro.
 He won the South American Tour Order of Merit in 1991.
 In 2007, he was second at the Carlos Franco Invitational, and won the same tournament in 2012 in a playoff against younger brother Ramon.

-Currently, Franco is a member of European Seniors Tour, and the best finish on this tour was second place at the 2008 Jersey Seniors Classic, 2008 Russian Seniors Open and 2009 The De Vere Collection PGA Seniors Championship.
+Currently, Franco is a member of European Seniors Tour, and his best finish on this tour has been second place at the 2008 Jersey Seniors Classic, 2008 Russian Seniors Open and the 2009 De Vere Collection PGA Seniors Championship.